 The act is applicable to all the institutions which access, collect, store, use, and transmit personally identifiable information of more than 10,000 US citizens over a specified period of time.
 The associated penalties and fines do not exceed more than $5 million.
 But, if it is found that the misuse of data was intentional, an additional $5 million fine can also be imposed.

 Understanding the United States Cyber Security Laws and Regulation

-The United States cyber security laws and privacy system is arguably the oldest, most robust and effective in the world.
+The United States cyber security laws and privacy system is arguably the oldest, most robust, and most effective in the world.
 The State's’ privacy system relies more on post hoc government enforcement and private litigation.
-Currently, cyber security regulation comprises of directives from the Executive Branch and legislation from Congress that safeguards information technology and computer systems.
+Currently, cyber security regulation comprises directives from the Executive Branch and legislation from Congress that safeguards information technology and computer systems.

-The purpose of cyber security regulation is to force companies and organizations to protect their systems and information from cyber-attacks such as viruses, trojan horses, phishing, denial of service (DOS) attacks, unauthorized access (stealing intellectual property or confidential information) and control system attacks.
+The purpose of cyber security regulation is to force companies and organizations to protect their systems and information from cyber-attacks such as viruses, trojan horses, phishing attacks, denial of service (DOS) attacks, unauthorized access (stealing intellectual property or confidential information), and control system attacks.